Building a PHP CLI tool using DDD and Event Sourcing. Introduction: why?Last updated: 2022-08-31 :: Published: 2022-07-13 :: [ history ]

 Build in public

-People joining me on this journey should come for the process first and foremost, and not so much for the outcome.
+In short, people joining me on this journey should come for the process first and foremost, and not so much for the outcome.

 Since I haven't done anything yet, I don't know how many parts this series will comprise.
+Feel free to subscribe to the newsletter further down so you don't miss the next posts, or to follow me on Twitter where I'll share them also.

-But as DDD commands, let us start with the domain.
+For now, as DDD commands, let us start with the domain.